songponlekpetch/express-nginx-docker-dev/README.md

 ## Automatically update when you edit express on local
-Let you try change express and refresh page
+Let you try to change express code and refresh page.
+Docker will get new update from local at same time.